 The exponential increase in public cloud usage means that more data and more highly sensitive data is exposed to higher risk.
 The most important thing for a company to understand when they migrate to the cloud security is the responsibility of the customer or enterprise utilizing the cloud and not the cloud provider.

 It is essential for your leadership, and IT teams to keep up to date with the latest advances in security.
 Included would be the evolution of blockchain and how it is changing cloud security as well as taking the appropriate steps to be vigilant about your security.
 Making sure it is done at all levels within and beyond your organization to your cloud providers, as well.
 You will find information below about the top twelve security threats your organization is likely to face this year and in the future.

 Inadequate Access, Identity and Credentialing Management

-Insecure Interfaces and APIs
+Unsecure Interfaces and APIs